CAMI-challenge/evaluation/binning/jdroege/README.md

 This Python script takes two RACOL files as input (representing row and column classes) and prints the confusion matrices on the standard output.
 Items (classified sequences or other classified objects) can be weighted (usually by sequence length) by providing a two-column tab-separated weights file.

 ### cmat2*.py
 These Python scripts parse confusion matrices in text form and output statics or plots.
-The just use the functionality which is implemented in the Python objects.
+They just use the functionality which is implemented in the Python objects.

 ### count-depth_true_false_unknown.py
 This Python script calculates the amount of false, true and unknown data at each rank (depth) but without mapping lower to higher taxa.
 More colloquially, this evaluation method doesn't forgive false predictions and is very sensitive to optimistic taxonomic predictions.
 Because this kind of information spans over multiple ranks, it is calculated directly from the input RACOL files.